luckycharm313/tad_dev/README.md

-# React Web3 Redux Todo Truffle Box
+# TAD

-This box comes with everything you need to start using smart contracts from a react app.
+This tad comes with everything you need to start using smart contracts from a react app.
 This is as barebones as it gets, so nothing stands in your way.

 ## Installation